linnienaryshkin/langchain/aws/exam.md

   - Classification | classify data into a specific category
   - Decision Trees: Given the same input data, a decision tree will always follow the same path and produce the same output
   - K-Nearest Neighbors (KNN) | classify data based on the similarity of the input data to the nearest neighbors in the training data
+  - Support Vector Machines (SVMs) | classify data by finding the optimal "hyperplane" (a line, plane, or boundary) to separate different classes, maximizing the margin between them for accurate predictions, even with complex, high-dimensional data, and are used in image recognition, NLP, and medical diagnosis
 - Semi-supervised learning
   - Document classification
   - Fraud identification